-The problem is, after some seven years we still didn’t know exactly what they were.
+The problem was, after some seven years we still didn’t know exactly what they were.

 The broad elements were evident from the Masterplan produced for Arun by Consultants